saulcarvalho/SCE-ESP32-FreeRTOS-BluetoothControl-Alarm/README.md

 # ESP32 FreeRTOS
 ## Description:
-Developed for the class Embedded Computational Systems.
+Developed for the class Embedded Computational Systems. <br>
 The objective of this project was to create a Real-Time system using an ESP32 or an Arduino Mega with FreeRTOS.
 I ended up using the board ESP32 WeMos LOLIN32 Lite which I already had, and it became easier to work from home.
 <br>